-The solvent selected for a particular reaction should not cause any environmental pollution and health hazard.
-The use ofliquid or supercriticalliquid CO2 should be explored.
-If possible, the reaction should be carried out in aqueous phase or without the use a of solvent (solventless reactions).
-A better method is to carry out reactions in the solid phase (for details see Chapter 13).
-One major problem with many solvents is their volatility that may damage human health and the environment.
+The solvent selected for a particular reaction should not cause any environmental pollution and the environment.
 To avoid this, a lot of work has been carried out on the use of immobilised solvents.
 The immobilised solvent maintains the solvency of the material, but it is non-volatile and does not expose humans or the environment to the hazards of that substance.
 This can be done by tethering the solid molecule to a solid support or by binding the solvent molecule directly on to the backbone of a polymer.
-Some new polymer substances having solvent properties that are non-hazardous are also being discovered.